Babelvis/ansible-library-demo/readme.md

 ```

-We can now test if the documentation is correct with the commands.
+Now we can test if the documentation is correct with the commands.

 ```bash
 # test doc generation